elastic/opentelemetry/docs/kubernetes/operator/README.md

 ## Deploying components using Kibana Onboarding UX

-The preferred method for deploying all components is through the Kibana Onboarding UX.
+The preferred method for deploying all components is through Kibana Onboarding UX.
 Follow these steps:

 1. Navigate in Kibana to **Observability** --> **Add data**
 2. Select **Kubernetes**, then choose **Kubernetes monitoring with EDOT Collector**.
 3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm Chart and the provided `values.yaml`.

-Notes:
+Regarding the commands suggested by Kibana UI:
 - If the `elastic_endpoint` showed by the UI is not valid for your environment, replace it with the correct Elasticsearch endpoint.
-- The displayed `elastic_api_key` corresponds to an API key that is automatically generated when the onboarding process is initiated.
+- The displayed `elastic_api_key` corresponds to an API key created by Kibana when the onboarding process is initiated.

+> [!NOTE]
+> The default installation deploys an OpenTelemetry Operator with a self-signed TLS certificate.
+> If you prefer to use publicly trusted certificates with automatic generation and renewal functionality, refer to [cert-manager integrated installation](#cert-manager) for indications about how to customize the `values.yaml` file before running the `helm install` command.

 ## Manual deployment of all components